On the generalized Hartman effect and transmission time for a particle tunneling through two identical rectangular potential barriers: Backgrounds

 \section{Backgrounds}

-Let a particle with a definite energy $E$ ($E>0$) impinge from the left on the system of two identical rectangular barriers of height $V_0$ ($V_0\geq E$), which are located in the finite intervals $[a_1,b_1]$ and $[a_2,b_2]$; $b_1-a_1=b_2-a_2=d$ is the barriers width; $a_2-b_1=l$ is the distance between the barriers; $b_2-a_1=D$.
-This system is symmetric and hence the approach~\cite{Ch1} is applicable here.
-The only difference is that now we deal with the potential to be not smooth inside the region $[a_1,b_2]$; the intervals $[a_1,b_1]$, $[b_1,a_2]$ and $[a_2,b_2]$ should be handled separately.
+Following this approach we begin with the stationary scattering problem.
+Let a particle with a given momentum $\hbar k$ ($k>0$) be incident from the left on a system of two identical rectangular potential barriers that occupy the intervals $[a_1,b_1]$ and $[a_2,b_2]$ located to the right of the origin of coordinates; $0<a_1<b_1<a_2<b_2$.
+The height of barriers is $V_0$, $b_1-a_1=b_2-a_2=d$ is the width of barriers; $a_2-b_1=L$ is the distance between them; $b_2-a_1=D$ is the width of the whole two-barrier system.
+The only difference between this model and \cite{Ch1,Ch6,Ch7} is that now we deal with the potential function $V(x)$ which is not smooth inside the region $[a_1,b_2]$; the intervals $[a_1,b_1]$, $[b_1,a_2]$ and $[a_2,b_2]$ should be handled separately.

-Let $\Psi_{full}(x,k)$ denote the stationary state of the ensemble of particles to take part in the process; $k=\sqrt{2mE}/\hbar$.
-To the left and to the right of the system we have
+The wave function $\Psi_{tot}(x,k)$ that describes the stationary state of the ensemble of particles taking part in the process can be written as follows:

-$T$ is the transmission coefficient ($R=1-T$) and $J$ is the phase, which characterize each rectangular barrier of this system: